haifengrein/Gitlet/README.md

 ## Project Overview

 Gitlet is a lightweight version control system that mimics some of the basic features of Git.
-This project demonstrates my ability to design and implement a complex system from the ground up, showcasing my skills in Java programming, data structures, algorithms, and software design.

 ## Key Features